Skip to main content

 I had an experience one summer at a church youth camp that I reflect on quite a bit.
 We were participating in a “Family Feud” style game between companies, and the question was on favorite Disney movies as voted on by participants in our camp.
 (No one asked for my input on this question.
 Yes, this still burns me.)
 I think the top spot was either for Tangled or The Lion King, but what struck me was that when someone proposed the answer of “The Little Mermaid,” the score revealed that not a single participant had listed it as their favorite Disney film.

 On the one hand, this doesn’t really surprise me.
-In all my years of Disney fandom, I’ve observed that The Little Mermaid occupies this this very particular space in pop culture: The Little Mermaid is in a lot of people’s top 5s, but very few people identify it as their absolute favorite Disney film.
+In all my years of Disney fandom, I’ve observed that The Little Mermaid occupies this this very particular space in both larger pop culture and the Disney lexicon: The Little Mermaid is in a lot of people’s top 5s, but very few people identify it as their absolute favorite Disney film.
 This film’s immediate successors in the Disney lineup (usually The Lion King or Beauty and the Beast) are the most likely to be credited as the company’s greatest by any given person.

 Then there’s The Little Mermaid herself, Ariel.